-Students are not permitted to set-up Go Fund Me accounts to generate funds for school clubs or activities.
+Students are not permitted to set-up online fundraising accounts ie. Go Fund Me accounts to generate funds for school clubs or activities.

 HOLIDAYS

 School will be in session every day except for holidays designated on the school calendar.
 Students shall not attend classes on professional development days because all faculty will be attending required professional development.